janhq/jan/README.md

    - Delete Jan extension from your `~/jan/extensions` folder
    - Delete all `node_modules` in current folder
    - Clear Application cache in `~/Library/Caches/jan`

+## Requirements for running Jan
+- MacOS: 13 or higher
+- Windows:
+  - Windows 10 or higher
+  - To enable GPU support:
+    - Nvidia GPU with CUDA Toolkit 11.7 or higher
+    - Nvidia driver 470.63.01 or higher
+Linux:
+  - glibc 2.27 or higher (check with `ldd --version`)
+  - gcc 11, g++ 11, cpp 11 or higher, refer to this [link](https://jan.ai/guides/troubleshooting/gpu-not-used/#specific-requirements-for-linux) for more information
+  - To enable GPU support:
+    - Nvidia GPU with CUDA Toolkit 11.7 or higher
+    - Nvidia driver 470.63.01 or higher

 ## Contributing